QuiltServerTools/Ledger/docs/networking.md

 ## Versions

-The information on this page is applicable for Ledger Networking versions 3, which is the version in Ledger versions `1.2.10` and later
+The information on this page is applicable for Ledger Networking version 3, which is the version in Ledger versions `1.3.0` and later

 ## Packet Types